-- The London Borough of Ealing Pension fund is part of the Local Government Pension Scheme (LGPS), which is a statutory, funded pension scheme.
-The LGPS benefits are defined and set out in law.
-There have been no significant changes to the LGPS scheme in the year 2011/12. - The objective of the London Borough of Ealing Pension Fund's financial statements is to provide information about the financial position, performance and financial adaptability of the Fund, as well as to show the results of the stewardship of management. - 3.
-The Fund is operated under regulations made by the Department of Communities and Local Government under Section 7 of the Superannuation Act 1972. - 4.
-Membership of the fund consists of contributing members, deferred members, pensioners, widows and dependants.
+- The objective of the London Borough of Ealing Pension Fund's financial statements is to provide information about the financial position, performance and financial adaptability of the Fund, as well as to show the results of the stewardship of management. - 4.
+The Fund is operated under regulations made by the Department of Communities and Local Government under Section 7 of the Superannuation Act 1972.
+The rules of the scheme are set out in LGPS (Benefits, Membership and Contributions) Regulations 2007, the LGPS (Administration) Regulations 2008 and the LGPS (Investment and Management of Funds) Regulations 2009, as amended.
+New

+- governance arrangements have been introduced from 1 April 2014 under regulations made under the Public Service Pensions Act 2013. - 5.
+Membership of the fund consists of contributing members, deferred members, pensioners, widows and dependants as shown below.

-31 March 2012 31 March 2011
+31 March 2014 31 March 2013

-Contributing members 6,242 6,379
+Contributing members 6,565 6,428

-Deferred members 6,350 6,248
+Deferred members 7,232 6,927

-Pensioners, widows and dependants 6,571 6,237
+Pensioners, widows and dependants 6,511 6,290

+Total 20,308 19,645

-5. The Council is the administering authority of the scheme and has the major share of contributors and pensioners.
-There are now 20 contributing scheduled bodies and 7 admitted bodies.
+The Council is the administering authority of the scheme and has the major share of contributors and pensioners.
+There are now 8 contributing scheduled bodies and 8 admitted bodies.
 All of the bodies shown below contribute to the Fund.